 Maguey Token Completes Permanent Liquidity Pool Burn

-December 7, 2025 – Following its successful fair launch on PancakeSwap at $0.01, Maguey Token ($MAGUEY) has permanently burned 100 % of the PancakeSwap liquidity pool tokens.
+(MENAFN- ForPressRelease) December 7, 2025: Following its successful fair launch on PancakeSwap at $0.01, Maguey Token ($MAGUEY) has permanently burned 100 % of the PancakeSwap liquidity pool tokens.

 Completed and Fully Verifiable Now